 For the most part, me, Martin Leduc.
 I live with my spouse and our three kids in the port city of Nanaimo, on Vancouver Island, in British Columbia, on Canada's West Coast.

-I began building this website in 1999, the final year of my four year Marine Engineering Apprenticeship, at the time, I was sailing on various vessels with the BC Government Ferry Fleet.
-I then sailed as an Engineer / Assistant Engineer with the Canadian Coast Guard for three years, and in 2003-4, I worked for Disney Cruise Line.
-Until I joined Smit Marine Canada in March 2007, I worked as a Second Engineer with Royal Caribbean International.
-I am currently Chief Engineer on various museums, huh, I mean tugs, working the Great Lakes, St Lawrence and Eastern Canada.
+This website was born in November, 1999, the final year of my four year Marine Engineering Apprenticeship at Vancouver's BCIT, while sailing on various vessels with the BC Government Ferry Fleet.
+I then sailed as an Engineer / Assistant Engineer with the Canadian Coast Guard for three years.
+From early 2003 until late 2006, I worked in the cruise industry with Disney Cruise Line as a Fourth Engineer, and as a Second Engineer with Royal Caribbean International.
+I then started to work with tugs and barges in Canada, first with Smit Marine in Vancouver.
+In 2008, I joined VShips as Chief Engineer on an Articulated Tug and Barge - a busy product tanker, working the Great Lakes, St Lawrence.
+In 2012, the vessel was sold and I switched companies but still working as Chief Engineer on various tugs operating all over Central, Eastern, Northern Canada and internationally.
+I now work as Chief on a dredge based out of Quebec City but working internationally.
 To find out more about me, check out my resume or my Linked In profile.

 These pages are maintained by me.
 Maintaining them are my hobby, and they

 generate very minimal revenue.
 It is my hope that one day, this site can

 experience an increase in the scope of information, quality, and quantity yet be